 Through a practice known as "redlining", federal housing policies and bank lending practices in the 1930s created de-facto segregation in cities across the United States.
-In San Francisco, the practice of redlining barred African Americans from the vast majority of the city, leaving only Western Addition/Fillmore and Bayview-Hunters Point open to new migrants and home buyers.
-Redlining also resulted in barriers to investment and lending from banks in Bayview-Hunters Point, resulting in a community ethos of self-sufficiency - because help would come from no place else.
+In San Francisco, the practice of redlining barred African Americans from the vast majority of the city, leaving only the Western Addition and the Bayview open to new migrants and home buyers.
+Redlining also resulted in barriers to investment and lending from banks in the Bayview, resulting in a community ethos of self-sufficiency - because help would come from no place else.

-During the 1930's and 1940's, millions of African Americans departed from southern states in what is now called "The Great Migration", fleeing racialized violence and state-sanctioned oppression.
-Employment at the Shipyard, and prospects of economic opportunity in integrated industries like the railroad or the postal service, served as catalyst for an influx of African Americans moving to the Bay Area.
-In 1945 alone, the African American population in San Francisco increased by 665.8 percent, many of whom settled in Western Addition/Fillmore and Bayview-Hunters Point4.
+Employment at the Shipyard and prospects of economic opportunity served as catalyst for an influx of African Americans moving to the Bay Area.
+In 1945 alone, the African American population in San Francisco increased by 665.8 percent, many of whom settled in the Western Addition and Bayview Hunters Point4.
 Temporary public housing constructed to accommodate this population boom was in post-war years converted to permanent public housing.

-The Bayview-Hunters Point community struggled with disinvestment and lack of resources throughout the 1950s and 1960s.
-The closure of the shipyard in 1974, which led to the loss of several thousand jobs, shattered the economic stability for many residents of Bayview-Hunters Point.
+The Bayview community struggled with disinvestment and lack of resources throughout the 1950s and 1960s.
+The closure of the shipyard in 1974, which led to the loss of several thousand jobs, shattered the economic stability for many residents of Bayview.
+Although the closure of the shipyard contributed to a significant decline of local employment, the broader neighborhood remains an industrial hub for the City.

-This industrial and naval legacy impacts Bayview-Hunters Point to this day.
+This industrial and naval legacy impacts the Bayview to this day.
 The impacts of the Southeast Wastewater Treatment Plant are an ongoing community concern.
 Radioactive and toxic wastes left at the Hunters Point Shipyard have stalled redevelopment plans there and sparked fears of public health impacts for residents living in adjacent affordable housing.

-Despite challenges faced, the Bayview-Hunters Point community has a rich history of community organizers advocating for better services such as housing, community centers, and transportation.
+Despite challenges faced, the Bayview community has a rich history of community organizers advocating for better services such as housing, community centers, and transportation.